virtualsquare/virtualsquare.github.io/tutorials/ioth_picoxnet.md

 Note: the server can support several concurrent clients using multiple threads

-Note: the client uses a `poll` system call to wait for events from the standard input and from teh picox socket
+Note: the client uses a `poll` system call to wait for events from the standard input and from the picox socket

 ## IoTh IPv6 client-server

-The example presented in the previous section works in IPV6 just by changing the IP addresses and socket types.
+The example presented in the previous section works in IPv6 just by changing the IP addresses and socket types.

 ### `picox_server6.c